Adaptive virtual element methods with equilibrated fluxes: Virtual element discretization

 \paragraph*{Projector.} We introduce the~$L^2(\E)$ vector projector~$\Piboldzp : \SigmaboldnE \rightarrow \Gcal_{\p}(\E)$ into the gradient of polynomials on each element~$\E \in \taun$:

 This projector is computable from the degrees of freedom in~\eqref{edgeDOF:flux}--\eqref{orthogonalDOF:flux}.
 To see this, we observe that

-The term on the right-hand side is computable using an integration by parts and degrees of freedom~\eqref{edgeDOF:flux} and~\eqref{gradientDOF:flux}.
-Interestingly enough, projector~$\Piboldzp$ can be generalized to a projector into spaces of gradients of polynomials with arbitrary degree, i.e., $[\mathbb P_{\widetilde \p}(\E)]^2$ for all~$\widetilde\p \in \mathbb N$.
-Indeed, both the divergence and the normal components of functions in virtual element spaces are known explicitly.
+The terms on the right-hand side are computable using an integration by parts and the degrees of freedom~\eqref{edgeDOF:flux} and~\eqref{gradientDOF:flux}.
+Indeed, both the divergence and the normal components over the mesh skeleton of functions in virtual element spaces are known explicitly; see also~\eqref{divergence:explicit}.